Boys Over Flowers: Characters

-The protagonist is a teenage high school girl whose name, Tsukushi, means "weed".
+The protagonist who is a teenage high school girl whose name, Tsukushi, means "weed".
 She is thus the "weed" that will challenge the "Flower Four" or F4.
 Tsukushi is one of the very few students studying at Eitoku High School to come from a middle-class family.
 Her mother pushed her to join Eitoku because the children of her father's work colleagues all attend prestigious schools.
 Tsukushi is unhappy at Eitoku, but feels if she quietly exists for two years, she can survive it.
 However, after defending her friend who accidentally falls down a set of stairs and onto the leader of the F4, Tsukasa Domyoji, she, instead, receives a red card—a declaration of war.
 This officially marks her for future torment by the F4 and the rest of the student body.

 However, unlike most of the F4's targets, Tsukushi retaliates by directly attacking Tsukasa.
 This unexpected retaliation and steadfast resistance to the hazing is one that he has never encountered from a target before, and falls in love with Tsukushi.
 Initially, Tsukushi hates all of the F4 except Rui Hanazawa, for whom she harbors romantic feelings.
 But, after Rui admits that he will never stop loving his childhood sweetheart Shizuka, Tsukushi slowly falls in love with Tsukasa and becomes friends with the F4.